kdirkarakaya/steam_reviews_sentiment_analysis/README.md

 ![interactive plotly2](https://github.com/user-attachments/assets/049e0897-88ff-4064-b875-76a802051c11)

+Stardew Valley is an overwhelmingly positive game according to Steam (2024).
+You can find details of the game at https://store.steampowered.com/app/413150/Stardew_Valley/ If you`d like, you can also analyze an overwhelmingly negative game such as Overwatch 2 and compare the games.

 ## How to analyze your own game
 So far you have seen a walk-through of the review through a specific game (Stardew Valley).
 Now this section provides instructions about how you can analyze your own game.